yevgeniyilyin/aws-certification/devops-pro/devops-pro.md

   - Create CMK in KMS
   - Add a cross-account role

+Stages:
+- **Source**:
+  - CodeCommit
+  - ECR
+  - S3
+  - BitBucket
+  - GitHub
+- **Build**:
+  - CodeBuild
+  - Jenkins
+- **Deploy**:

 ## CodeStar
 - Project templates for various projects and programming languages
 - IDEs integration
 - Visualisation (Application activity, JIRA)

+- you do not have to manuallly configure permissions in IAM for your team members
+- you can [add team members](https://docs.aws.amazon.com/codestar/latest/userguide/how-to-add-team-member.html) (IAM users) directly in CodeStar project  (you should have the owner role or have the `AWSCodeStarFullAccess` policy assigned to your IAM user)
+- Project-level roles: Owner, Contributor, Viewer
+- if an IAM user does not exist for the person you want to add to the project, you can choose **Create new IAM user**
+- if the AWS CodeStar project stores its source code in CodeCommit, the user must also be a member of CodeStar project team with the **owner** or **contributor** role

+CodeStar dashboard shows:
+- Commit history from CodeCommit
+- The CodePipeline status including the stages of source, build and deploy
+- The application activity status provided by CloudWatch

 ## Deployment Strategies